List of Marvel Comics characters: B: B.O.

-B.O. is a character appearing in American comic books published by Marvel Comics.

-B.O. was an alien who arrived on Earth-8311 and was discovered initially by Orson Whales, who sent him to the Daily Beagle.
+B.O. is an alien who arrived on Earth-8311 and was discovered initially by Orson Whales, who sent him to the Daily Beagle.

 Boomerang

-Boomerang is a character appearing in American comic books published by Marvel Comics.

-Fred Myers was born in Alice Springs, Northern Territory, Australia, and was raised in the United States.
+Boomerang (Fred Myers) was born in Alice Springs, Northern Territory, Australia, and was raised in the United States.
 As a young boy he developed a love for baseball, and spent years training and perfecting his pitching arm.
 By the time he was a young adult, Fred had realized his dream of pitching for a major league team.
 However, he foolishly began accepting bribes and was drummed out of the major leagues after being discovered.
 Shortly thereafter, Myers was contacted by the Secret Empire, an international criminal organization that saw the potential of his skills.
 Myers agreed and was given a new costume and an arsenal of deadly boomerangs, from which he derived his new code name.
 He battled the Hulk after taking Betty Ross hostage to get plans, but the Hulk rescued Betty.
 Boomerang fell off a cliff, seemingly to his death.

-After the Secret Empire collapsed, Boomerang returned to his native Australia and laid low for a few years, perfecting his deadly aim and making modifications to his weapons.
-Once he was ready, he returned to America and began offering his services as a freelance assassin-for-hire.
-His first mission was to assassinate Iron Fist, though he was defeated.
-He was next hired as part of a large group of superhuman criminals employed by Libra to battle the Defenders.
-He was hired by Viper to participate in a plot against S.H.I.E.L.D., and battled Spider-Man, Nick Fury, Shang-Chi, and the Black Widow.
-Boomerang next sought to kill Spider-Man to impress the Kingpin and thus gain employment, but he was defeated and apprehended by the police.
-He was seen next helping the Punisher escape from prison.
-Boomerang was eventually released from prison.
-He was hired by Max Stryker to coerce Bruce Banner into using an experimental cancer cure that uses gamma rays on Stryker, but wound up battling the Hulk, Banner's alter ego, instead.